Load Several/Multiple EPR Data/Spectra Files Simultaneously

 Logical (default:

 convertB.unit = TRUE), whether upon reading, an automatic conversion betweenGandmTshould be performed.
-If default is chosen, a new column/variable \(B\) inmT/Gis created.- qValues
+If default is chosen, a new column/variable \(B\) inmT/Gis created, accordingly.- qValues

-Numeric vector of Q-values (sensitivity factors to normalize EPR intensities) either automatically loaded from the instrumental parameter files (
+Numeric vector of Q-values (sensitivity factors to normalize EPR intensities) either loaded from the instrumental parameters (

-.DSCor.par) or specified by the user.
-Therefore,qValues = NULL(default), actually corresponding to vector with all elements equal to1.
-In case of theorigin = "winepr", the elements ofqValueshave to be provided by the spectrometer operator.- norm.list.add
+.DSCor.par), thereforeqValues = NULL(default), or in case of theorigin = "winepr", they have to be provided by the spectrometer operator.- norm.list.add

 Numeric list of vectors.
 Additional normalization constants in the form of vectors involving all (i.e. in addition to

-Character string vector, corresponding either to values of additional quantity (e.g. temperature,microwave power...etc,
+Character string vector, corresponding either to values of additional - 2nd variable/quantity (e.g. temperature,microwave power...etc,

 c("240","250","260","270")) or to general sample coding by alpha character (e.g.c("a","b","c","d")) being varied by the individual experiments.- tidy